PennyLaneAI/pennylane/doc/development/deprecations.rst

 Completed deprecation cycles
 ----------------------------

+* The :class:`~pennylane.BasisStatePreparation` template is removed.
+  Instead, use :class:`~pennylane.BasisState`.

+  - Deprecated in v0.39
+  - Removed in v0.40

 * The ``simplify`` argument in ``qml.Hamiltonian`` and ``qml.ops.LinearCombination`` has been removed.
   Instead, ``qml.simplify()`` can be called on the constructed operator.